bth-webtec/website/src/content/docs/studieguide/deadline.md

 Proceed with your work.
 Do your best.
 Submit when you are done, even if its is after the deadline.

-Try to imporve your skills of meeting a deadline.
+Try to improve your skills of meeting a deadline.
 Such skills are highly appreciated in any work environment.

 Cross your thumbs and hope for the best of grading, it might come sooner, but expect the worse if you miss the deadline.